Trade directory · Madison metro · Alabama

 Insurance Minimums

-Alabama requires minimum $300,000 general liability insurance and $50,000 workers compensation coverage for licensed mechanical contractors.
+Alabama requires minimum $300,000 general liability insurance and $50,000 property damage coverage for licensed HVAC contractors.
+Workers compensation required if employing others.

 § C · Path to license